ivansergeev/gfxp/README.md

 Online version: [GFXP Editor](http://www.ivansergeev.com/gfxp/){:target="_blank"}

-Local / offline version: open gfxp-editor.html from the "Tools" folder in any modern browser.
+Local / offline version: open "index.html" from the "Editor/dist/" folder in any modern browser.
+The folder with images is required.

 ### Using GFXP lib